-EXPLORE THE RIVERS, SCENIC VILLAGES AND PREHISTORIC CAVES OF DORDOGNE, FRANCE
+EXPLORE THE CLEAN RIVERS AND SCENIC VILLAGES OF DORDOGNE, FRANCE

 [DORDOGNE & PERIGORD, FRANCE] — You don’t read much about Dordogne in the U.S. travel press.
 But the French & English know about it, almost keep it all to themselves.
 In fact, this was one of the great battlegrounds of the Hundred Year’s War between the nobles of France and England.
 Now wealthy Brits have snapped up a lot of the incredible houses and chateaus.
 I spent a week there several years ago and these are what I found to be the best things to do in Dordogne.
 Are there other places?
 Certainly.
 But this what I found in a little less than a week in an early June.